Greg Roskowski

-Greg Roskowski was an announcer of Radio Ceylon during the height of the station's popularity in the 1950s in the Indian Subcontinent.
+Greg Roszkowski was an announcer of Radio Ceylon during the height of the station's popularity in the 1950s in the Indian Subcontinent.
 Roskowski, born of a Japanese mother and a Polish father, was the booming voice of Radio Ceylon's morning radio programs.

-The Roskowski family at one time also owned and ran Hotel Nippon, a middle-budget hotel and restaurant, situated in the commercial heart of Colombo.
+The Roszkowski family at one time also owned and ran Hotel Nippon, a middle-budget hotel and restaurant, situated in the commercial heart of Colombo.
 Hotel Nippon has one of the earliest oriental restaurants and it exists to this day, in downtown Colombo.

-According to one-time radio colleague Jimmy Bharucha, Greg Roskowski used to receive fan mail of over 500 letters a day.
+According to one-time radio colleague Jimmy Bharucha, Greg Roszkowski used to receive fan mail of over 500 letters a day.
 Listeners to Radio Ceylon enjoyed his 'wakey wakey' style and he introduced the hit songs of Frank Sinatra, Dean Martin, Sammy Davis Junior, Bill Haley & His Comets, Cliff Richard and Elvis Presley to audiences in Ceylon and beyond.

-Greg Roskowski was known as 'Happy-go-lucky-Greg' over the airwaves of Radio Ceylon.
+Greg Roszkowski was known as 'Happy-go-lucky-Greg' over the airwaves of Radio Ceylon.
 He was immensely popular on the Commercial Service of Radio Ceylon and the All Asia Service where he presented a countdown of English pop music called the Binanca Hit Parade.

 Indian listeners of Greg Roskowski's programme then wrote into the station in the thousands clamouring for a countdown programme of Hindi filmi songs since All India Radio had banned Bollywood music.
 Binaca Geetmala, presented by Ameen Sayani, was the outcome – it became an iconic radio programme over the airwaves of Radio Ceylon.

-Greg Roskowski was one of a handful of 'overseas announcers' working for Radio Ceylon in the 1950s and 1960s when the station ruled the airwaves in the Indian Subcontinent; the others being the American Craig Thompson who co-presented the Kiddies Corner, a program for children and Ameen Syani from India, who presented Binaca Geet Mala, a program of Indian filmi music.
+Greg Roszkowski was one of a handful of 'overseas announcers' working for Radio Ceylon in the 1950s and 1960s when the station ruled the airwaves in the Indian Subcontinent; the others being the American Craig Thompson who co-presented the Kiddies Corner, a program for children and Ameen Syani from India, who presented Binaca Geet Mala, a program of Indian filmi music.